-Van Vleck, Tidehaven, and Bay City students have just completed their first set of beach measurements at Matagorda Bay Nature Park.
+Van Vleck and Tidehaven students have just completed their second set of beach measurements at Matagorda Bay Nature Park, and Palacios students completed their first set of beach measurements.
 The park has two special circumstances that make this monitoring especially informative and important.
 Monitoring sites have been established on the up-drift side of the jetty at the mouth of the Colorado River and at sites that allow us to compare a beach/dune system where vehicular traffic on the beach will be strictly prohibited, along with an adjacent area where vehicular traffic will continue to be permitted.
-The impacts of coastal structures (jetties) are critical to coastal management, and the impacts of vehicles on Texas' beaches are not well documented.
+Impacts of coastal structures (jetties) are critical to coastal management, and the impacts of vehicles on Texas' beaches are not well documented.
 Vehicular traffic is still permitted on what will become the pedestrian beach at Nature Park.
-Data collected during the 2005-2006 academic year will serve as baseline data for this study on vehicular impact on beaches.
+Data collected during the 2005-2006 and 2006-2007 academic years will serve as baseline data for this study on vehicular impact on beaches.
 Future measurements will show not only change through time at each location but also spatial variation along the Texas coast.
 Through time, data collected from Matagorda Peninsula will help scientists better understand the relationship between coastal processes, beach morphology, and shoreline change at these locations.
 Future measurements by all six schools will show not only change through time at each location, but also spatial variation along the Texas coast.